fathimadeenaz/Traffic-Analysis/README.md

 ## What does the app do?

-The user inputs video recording
+The user inputs traffic surveillance video saved locally.
+The algorithm outputs the results on the video as well as the UI.
+It can also be saved in the form of a csv file depending upon user preference.